mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

     # (TCP, TLS, handshake, compression, and auth) must be performed
     # before the connection is returned.
 This MUST NOT block other threads
     # from acquiring connections.
-    if connection is not readyToUse:
+    if connection state is "unestablished":
       try:
-        set up connection
+        establish connection
-      except set up connection error:
+      except connection establishment error:
         emit ConnectionCheckOutFailedEvent(reason="error")
         throw

-    mark connection as in use
+    decrement available connection count
+    set connection state to "in use"
     emit ConnectionCheckedOutEvent
     return connection